-To determine the size distribution of the SP2 exhaust, a TSI Scanning Mobility Particle Sizer (SMPS, Model 3080 DMA, Model 3010 CPC) was used.
-To access a wide size range, a low sheath-to-sample ratio (5:1) was employed.
+To determine the size distribution of the SP2 exhaust, a TSI SMPS (model 3080 DMA, model 3010 CPC) was used.
+To access a wide size range, a low sheath-to-sample ratio (5 : 1) was employed.
 By passing the particles through a Po-210 neutralizer, aerosol charge equilibrium was reached immediately prior to the DMA inlet.
-Scan times were 180 seconds, and particles were corrected for multiple charging and diffusion in TSI Aerosol Instrument Manager.
+Scan times were 180 s, and particles were corrected for multiple charging and diffusion in TSI Aerosol Instrument Manager.

-2.6 Transmission Electron Microscopy
+2.6 Transmission electron microscopy

-15 Electron micrographs of the SP2 exhaust when sampling Aquadag® were taken with a JEOL JEM-2100F Transmission Electron Microscope.
+Electron micrographs of the SP2 exhaust when sampling Aquadag[®] were taken with a JEOL JEM-2100F Transmission Electron Microscope.
 All imaging was done at 200 kV.
-Images were captured with a Gatan Ultrascan 1000XP CCD camera using 2048 X 2048 pixels.
+Images were captured with a Gatan Ultrascan 1000XP CCD camera using 2048×2048 pixels.
 SP2 exhaust particles were collected on a carbon film supported on 200 mesh copper grids.
-Grids were placed in the center of a 47 mm Nuclepore® filter and placed in a Pall stainless steel inline filter holder.
+Grids were placed in the center of a 47 mm Nuclepore[®] filter and placed in a Pall stainless steel inline filter holder.

-2.7 Mixed-Particle Generation
+2.7 Mixed-particle generation

 To generate internally or externally mixed rBC and INP proxy particles, we wet-generated rBC and INPs from one or two medical nebulizers, respectively.
-The INP types were chosen to represent a proxy for biological particles (Snomax®), an illite-rich mineral dust (NX-illite), and BrC (SRFA).
+The INP types were chosen to represent a proxy for biological particles (Snomax[®]), an illite-rich mineral dust (NX-illite), and BrC (SRFA).
 In the "internal mixing" scenario, Aquadag® and an INP type were combined in the same nebulizer.
-Each constituent was added to the nebulizer with ultra-high purity water at 0.05 wt%.
+Each constituent was added to the nebulizer with ultra high-purity water at 0.05 wt %.
 Particles were size selected at 500 nm with a DMA, but it is expected that the amount of rBC varies from particle to particle.
-In a second scenario, which we call "external mixing," 0.1 wt % Aquadag® and an INP type are nebulized by separate nebulizers.
+In a second scenario, which we call "external mixing", 0.1 wt % Aquadag[®] and an INP type are nebulized by separate nebulizers.
 The separate nebulizer aerosol streams were then added separately to the 10 L mixing chamber.
 While coagulation inside the mixing tank is possible, it is assumed that the concentration of coagulated particles is small.
-Typical concentrations during the external mixing scenario were ~100-200 cm-3 of 500-nm size-selected particles.
+Typical concentrations during the external mixing scenario were $\sim 100-200 \text{ cm}^{-3}$ of 500 nm size-selected particles.

-2.8 Sampling SP2 Exhaust
+2.8 Sampling SP2 exhaust

-- 30 To sample the SP2 exhaust with another aerosol instrument, we modified the exhaust-line of the SP2.
-The general method has been previously described by Levin et al. (2014) and Aiken et al (2016), and has been expanded in this work.
+To sample the SP2 exhaust with another aerosol instrument, we modified the exhaust line of the SP2.
+The general method has been previously described by Levin et al. (2014) and Aiken et al. (2016) and has been expanded in this work.
 Under normal operation, the SP2 operator sets only the sample and sheath flow.
 Two separate pumps control the exhaust and the sheath/purge flows; the sheath and purge flows confine the aerosol stream to the center of the laser and protect the laser optics, respectively.
-The sheath flow is regulated by a mass flow controller (MFC); the purge flow, also regulated by an MFC, is slaved to the sheath - 35 flow set point and is set to be approximately 1/3 of the sheath flow.
+The sheath flow is regulated by a mass flow controller (MFC); the purge flow, also regulated by an MFC, is slaved to the sheath flow set point and is set to be approximately one-third of the sheath flow.
 The exhaust flow is regulated by a proportional valve, which is controlled by a proportional-integral-derivative (PID) loop.
-The PID controller increases/reduces the exhaust flow to match the sample flow to its set point.
+The PID controller increases or reduces the exhaust flow to match the sample flow to its set point.